permitio/permit-cli/README.md

     - `list` - list all users in your Permit.io account
     - `assign` - assign a user to a specific role in your Permit.io account
     - `unassign` - remove a role assignment from a user in your Permit.io account
+  - `sync` - To sync the data from CLI to permit.io
+    - `user` - To update or create a user from the CLI.

 ---